opennem/opennem/README.md

 We plan on gradually and completely deprecating the current API that is open to all.

-If you are a current API user, or a potential API user, [please fill in this form](https://docs.google.com/forms/d/e/1FAIpQLSf3yOzyrmYJJLN6NYlc15Kt3IPCNQiF-Gv5e9PwvAyg5tRsAQ/viewform?usp=sf_link) to register for acccess to the API.
+If you are a current API user, or a potential API user, [please fill in this form](https://docs.google.com/forms/d/e/1FAIpQLSf3yOzyrmYJJLN6NYlc15Kt3IPCNQiF-Gv5e9PwvAyg5tRsAQ/viewform?usp=sf_link) to register for access to the API.
 We will be in touch with you with an email with the various setup steps and access details.

- -
+The new API and registration can be [discussed here](https://github.com/opennem/opennem/discussions/243)